ram-g-athreya/ambuda/README.md

 <p><i>A breakthrough Sanskrit library</i></p>
 </div>

-[Ambuda](https://ambuda.org) is an online Sanskrit library whose mission is to make Sanskrit literature accessible to all.
-This repository contains Ambuda's core code, and this README will show you how to build it.
+[Ambuda](https://ambuda.org) is an online Sanskrit library.
+This repository contains Ambuda's core code, and this README will show you how to build and change it.

 Contents